Julia Roberts and Her Husband Danny Moder Make Rare Appearance at Oprah's Gospel Brunch

 Oprah posted some video and photos from the wildly popular event, which appeared to be brimming with eager brunch-goers.

-Meanwhile, it's been a big weekend for Julia.
-In addition to the envious Sunday brunch, the actress was honored at the amfAR Los Angeles Gala at the Ron Burkle Green Acres Estate in Beverly Hills on Friday night.
+It's been a big weekend for Julia.
+On Friday night she was honored at the amfAR Los Angeles Gala at the Ron Burkle Green Acres Estate in Beverly Hills.

-The star-studded event, which was also chock full of A-listers like Goldie Hawn,Kate Hudson, Sean Penn, Heidi Klum and more, was hosted by James Corden.
+The star-studded event, which was chalk full of huge A-listers like Goldie Hawn,Kate Hudson, Sean Penn, Heidi Klum and more, was hosted by James Corden.

 E!
 News previously reported that Roberts made sure to give her hubby a big shout out in her speech.